augmentedstartups/AS-One/README.md

 ### Introduction

-Asone is a python wrapper for multiple detection and tracking algorithms all at one place.
-Different trackers such as `ByteTrack`, `DeepSort` or `NorFair` can be integrated with different versions of `YOLO` with minimum lines of code.
+AS-One (Augmented Startups-One Library) is a python wrapper for multiple detection and tracking algorithms all at one place.
+Different trackers such as `ByteTrack`, `DeepSort` or `NorFair` can be integrated with various versions of `YOLO` with minimum lines of code.
-This python wrapper provides yolo models in both `ONNX` and `PyTorch` versions.
+This python wrapper provides YOLO models in both `ONNX` and `PyTorch` versions.

 ### Prerequisite